 During your reconstruction, your dentist may place temporary arch bars and rubber bands in your mouth (see Figure 2).
 These will keep your teeth and jaw correctly aligned.
 Your dentist will remove the rubber bands 5 to 7 days after your surgery and the arch bars 14 days after your surgery.

 Mandibulectomy can cause swelling and difficulty breathing.
-To prevent this, a tracheostomy tube will be inserted into your trachea (windpipe) through an incision (surgical cut) in your neck, while you are still asleep.
+To prevent this, a tracheostomy tube will be put into your trachea (windpipe) through an incision (surgical cut) in your neck while you’re still asleep.
 This will keep your airway open and make it easier for you to breathe.

 Your surgery will also cause facial swelling, which will affect the way you eat, drink, and speak.
 This will slowly decrease as the area heals over several months.
-To help you get your nutrition, a nasogastric (NG) tube will be inserted during surgery.
-It goes through your nose and into your stomach.
+To help you get your nutrition, a nasogastric (NG) tube will be put through your nose into your stomach during your surgery.
 The NG tube will give you nutrients for the first 1 to 2 weeks while your jaw is healing.
-After your jaw has healed, the NG tube will be removed and you will gradually begin to eat and drink again.
-Your doctor will decide when it is safe to do so.
+After your jaw has healed, the NG tube will be removed and you’ll gradually start to eat and drink again.
+Your doctor will decide when it’s safe to do so.
 How long this takes varies from person to person.
 It also depends on the extent of your surgery.
 Tell your healthcare team if you have any questions or concerns.Back to top